Bristol Civic Pageant

 - Abbott, Irene

 Written and produced by the Bristol Association of History Teachers.
+The chairman of the writing committee was Harold G. Brown.

 The specific writing responsibilities were divided up as follows: